-The new EU FDI legal framework is already in effect and will be fully applicable in each member state from 11 October 2020.
+The new EU FDI legal framework came into force in each EU member state on 11 October 2020.

-The new Regulation ... promotes cooperation, information sharing and a minimum level of transparency regarding FDI control between the European Commission and member states.
+The EU Regulation on FDI promotes cooperation, information sharing and a minimum level of transparency regarding FDI control between the European Commission and member states.

-Currently, approximately half of the member states have adopted some sort of FDI screening mechanism.
-Even under the new Regulation, the member states will largely remain autonomous in their approach on how to deal with FDI.
+Even under the new Regulation, the member states largely remain autonomous in their approach on how to deal with FDI.
 It is up to each member state to adopt FDI rules or not, as well as the final decision on whether or not FDI is permitted.

-The pillars of the new EU FDI framework are:
+The pillars of the EU FDI framework are: